metaproph3t/proph3t-mono/meta-dao-propaganda/positive-view/positive-view.md

 ### Philosopher kingdoms

+Even if not every human follows the optimal decision-making algorithm, it is possible that some people do.
+This is the key insight behind philosopher kingdoms, as described by Plato in *The Republic*.

+Simply, the idea is as follows:
+- Find and cultivate clear-thinking altruists, those who ignore local costs and benefits and instead only care about global costs and benefits.
+- Consolidate all power to make decisions in them.

 ![how an altruistic decision-maker would make decisions](media/altruistic-decision-maker.excalidraw.png)

-Plato first described this approach in *The Republic*.
-He thought that most people were dumb and/or greedy, but that some were both intelligent and altruistic.
-A philosopher kingdom tries to identify these individuals and then gives them all the power.
-The theory is that they will ignore their local costs and benefits and only focus on the betterment of the group as a whole.

-- founder-led companies
-- catholic church
-- dictatorships
+We can see something akin to this in states where religious leaders have a lot of power, such as the historical Holy Roman Empire or the modern-day Islamic Republic of Iran.
+Communist states are another example.

+There are many problems with philosopher kingdoms.
+Chief among these is the fact that it is hard to separate altruists from non-altruists.
+Even if we forbid leaders from holding wealth, we may still end up with leaders who focus only on local benefits and costs (e.g., power-hungry people).

 ### Internalize decision-maker externalities

-Another approach is to say, 'okay, humans aren't alruistic, but what if I can design decision-maker incentives such that what's in the interest of the group is in their interest?'
+A more practical approach, and one that has gained wide adoption, is to 'align incentives.'
+In other words, to *create* local costs that correspond to global costs and local benefits that correspond to global benefits.

 ![externality internalization](media/externality-internalization.excalidraw.png)

-This approach has had varying degrees of success.
-In markets, where profit-maximizers need to produce things of value to maximize their profits, it's been very successful.
+When a company is founder-led, there is strong alignment between the founder's local costs and benefits and the company's global costs and benefits.
+This is because the founder has a significant financial and emotional stake in the company's success.
+The founder is likely to focus on what's best for the company.

+Another positive example is in markets.
+In a market, you need to produce something of value in order to turn a profit.
+Therefore, profit-maximization ('greediness') will more or less benefit overall welfare.

+However, this system also has its shortcomings.

 It's had *some* success in the following instantiations:
 - Cultures & religions that praise altruists (honor, virtue, loving thy neighbor, etc.)
 - Management and employee stock plans
 - Democracies